Redesigning Multi-Scale Neural Network for Crowd Counting: Experiments

 \textit{Expert importance loss.} This loss is introduced to balance the expert contributions in each group.
 We report the results of not using it in HMoDE (Table \ref{tab:ablationHMoDE}: HMoDE (w/o eim)).
 For instance, an improvement of 0.3 on MAE and 0.7 on MSE is achieved on SHA, demonstrating the impact of the expert importance loss.

 \textit{Going wider and deeper. } By default, the number of density experts $K$ is 3, we can widen the proposed architecture by increasing $K$ to 4.
 In this context, the number of experts per group $N$ can be either 2 or 3.
-We report both results (full version: HMoDE+REL) in Table~\ref{tab:ablationwider} which shows that $K$=4,$N$=3 works better than $K$=4,$N$=2; for instance, on SHA, the MAE and MSE decrease by {0.8} and 3.9 points from the former to the latter.
-Compared to our default setting ($K$=3,$N$=2) (Table~\ref{tab:comparison}), the improvement by increasing $K$ to 4 ($K$=4,$N$=3) is insignificant, considering that the computational cost also increases in this process.
+We report both results (full version: HMoDE+REL) in Table~\ref{tab:ablationwider} which shows that $K$=4,$N$=3 works better than $K$=4,$N$=2; for instance, on SHA, the MAE and MSE decrease by {0.8} and 3.9 points from the former to the latter. \miaojing{We have also listed the occupied memory and time per epoch during training for each variant on SHA in the table.} Compared to our default setting ($K$=3,$N$=2) (Table~\ref{tab:comparison}), the improvement by increasing $K$ to 4 ($K$=4,$N$=3) is insignificant, considering that the computational cost also increases in this process.

-Apart from going wider, we've also investigated the effect of extending our HMoDE by increasing its depth from two levels to three levels: density experts are combined into overlapping groups in the first and second levels, and all combined in the third level.
-It produces no further benefits and the performance is indeed slightly decreased.
+Apart from going wider, we've also investigated the effect of extending our HMoDE by increasing its depth ($D$) from two levels to three levels: density experts are combined into overlapping groups in the first and second levels, and all combined in the third level.~\miaojing{We report its result in Table~\ref{tab:ablationwider}, denoted by Ours($K$=3,$N$=2,$D$=3).} It produces no further benefits and the performance is indeed degraded.
 We suspect this is due to that the number of density experts $K$ is not big in this work.
 Having two-level HMoDE is sufficient to handle it while having three levels tends to over-fit.
 On the other hand, increasing $K$ may not be the solution, as it also depends on other factors, \eg the dataset size, whether we are allowed with the capacity of having a very big $K$.

 \emph{2) Learning from relative local counting}